wrex/lessons/content/post/2019-05-05-dominating-tritones.md

 {{< figure src="/img/neck-diagrams/E7-arpeggio.png" title="E7 arpeggio" width="50%">}}
 </div>

-If you put on a blues in A backing track and play the A7 arpeggio notes over A7, D7 over D7, and E7 over E7 it will sound perfect (if a little dull since there is no "spice" from other notes).
+If you put on a blues in A backing track and play the A7 arpeggio notes over A7, D7 over D7, and E7 over E7 it will sound perfect (if a little dull since there is no "spice" from notes not in the underlying chord).

-[VIDEO DEMONSTRATION COMING]
+[VIDEO DEMONSTRATION COMING 1]

 But that's twelve different notes to remember (if only a single shape).
 We can make it even easier.